bhardwajvinay004/Restful-APIs-using-Flask-and-SQLite/readme.md

   "popularity": "83.78"
 }

+`Note:` Only admin users can add a new movie.

 ## Update an existing Movie and it's details in the database

 To update the details of an existing Movie, open POSTMAN and request a PUT API `http://localhost:5000/movies/{int:movie_id}` on dev server with a JSON payload as a body and `Content-Type: application/json`.
 The payload format is shown below:

 Payload:
 {
+  "username": "some_user_name",
+  "password": "some_password",
-  "name": "Python Flask API development",
+  "name": "Python Flask API development with Administration", "director": "Vinay",
-  "director": "Vinay",
   "genre": ["Programmer", "Developer"],
   "imdb_score": "8.3",
   "popularity": "83.78"
 }

+`Note:` Only admin users can update an existing movie.

 ## Delete an existing Movie and it's details from the database

 To delete the details of an existing Movie, open POSTMAN and request a DELETE API `http://localhost:5000/movies/{int:movie_id}` on dev server with the `Content-Type: application/json`.
+The payload format is shown below:

+Payload:
+{
+  "username": "some_user_name",
+  "password": "some_password"
+}

+`Note:` Only admin users can delete a movie.

 ## Fetch the Movie details based on different filters